 ANCHOR patients are warmly invited to take part in our mindfulness-based stress reduction course.

-Mindfulness can be a great resource to equip you with the tools and practices to alleviate feelings of stress, fear and anxiety.
+Mindfulness can be a great resource to equip you with tools and practices to alleviate feelings of stress or anxiety.

 Hair loss support service